Thank you for your interest in the general surgical residency program at The Jewish Hospital – Mercy Health.

 - NRMP – Code for Prelims –1551440P0

 - NRMP – Code for Categorical – 1551440C0

 The following is a list of requirements for all applicants:

 - Dean’s letter

 - Two letters of recommendation

-- USMLE score (prefer 230 or higher on first attempt)
+- USMLE requirements: Candidates must pass Step 1 and score 230 or higher on Step 2

 - International medical graduates must be ECFMG certified